cosai-oasis/oasis-open-project/GOVERNANCE.md

 The TSC has to select **one member to represent it on the PGB**.
 This representative’s organization shall not already be represented on the PGB to avoid any one organization having two votes on the PGB.

 The TSC will also need to appoint at least one **Maintainer** who will serve as principal editor of the Project’s technical work managed within its Project Repositories.
 If the TSC fails to appoint a maintainer, the PGB shall appoint one.
+The TSC chairs also have the option of filling this role.

 The TSC is also tasked with creating a **Maintainer policy** and a **Contributing policy**.
 The latter defines what type of contributions are accepted, how they are reviewed and what the general contribution process looks like.

 #### Responsibilities of TSC members
 All TSC members are expected to attend the committee meetings on a regular basis and contribute to the objectives and outcomes of those meetings.
-Every TSC member is required to be involved in at least one work stream.
+Every TSC member should be involved in at least one work stream.
+Further governance for the TSC and the Workstreams can be found [here](https://github.com/cosai-oasis/oasis-open-project/blob/main/TSC-WS-GOVERNANCE.md).

 #### Recall Procedure
 Any community member may submit a request for recall of a TSC chair to the PGB at any time by submitting the request and sufficient justification to the PGB chair or co-chairs.
 Such requests shall be held in confidence by the PGB chair or co-chairs.
 In the event of receipt of such a request, the chair or co-chairs shall schedule the recall as an item for discussion at the next PGB meeting, which shall be held no later than 30 days after the receipt of the request.
 After subsequent discussion, the recall shall be decided upon by a [Full Majority Vote](https://www.oasis-open.org/policies-guidelines/oasis-defined-terms-2018-05-22#dFullMajority) of the PGB.
 In the event of a recall vote passing, the TSC chair shall at that time be considered immediately recalled and be relieved of all responsibilities conferred via the position.
 If needed, a new TSC Chair or Co-Chair shall be appointed by the PGB.